akilmarshall/Fractals-and-Friends/README.md

 # Fractals and Friends
- A framework for my exploration and research of fractals and kindred self similar processes/structures. written in python with heavy usage of [pygame](https://www.pygame.org/wiki/about)
+ A framework for my exploration and research of fractals and kindred self similar processes/structures.
+Written in python with heavy usage of [pygame](https://www.pygame.org/wiki/about)

 ## Todo
 - [ ] <s>Convert api to object oriented</s>